FreeTAKTeam/FreeTAKServer-Docker/README.md

 ### Environment Variabls
 ```
+FTS_DATA_PACKAGE_HOST: Accepts a string to set as host for FTS datapackage.
+Set it to reachable IP address or domain name
 FTS_CONNECTION_MESSAGE: Accepts a string to send to users when they connect.
 Set to "None" to disable.
 FTS_SAVE_COT_TO_DB: Accepts "True" or "False" setting to save CoTs to the DB.
 FTS_ARGS: Arguments to pass on the command line, "-AutoStart True" is passed automatically.